 Azure Firewall threat intelligence-based filtering

-Threat intelligence-based filtering can be enabled for your firewall to alert and deny traffic from/to known malicious IP addresses, FQDNs, and URLs.
+You can enable Threat intelligence-based filtering for your firewall to alert and deny traffic from/to known malicious IP addresses, FQDNs, and URLs.
 The IP addresses, domains and URLs are sourced from the Microsoft Threat Intelligence feed, which includes multiple sources including the Microsoft Cyber Security team.
-Intelligent Security Graph powers Microsoft threat intelligence and is used by multiple services including Microsoft Defender for Cloud.
+Intelligent Security Graph powers Microsoft threat intelligence and uses multiple services including Microsoft Defender for Cloud.

-If you've enabled threat intelligence-based filtering, the associated rules are processed before any of the NAT rules, network rules, or application rules.
+If you've enabled threat intelligence-based filtering, the firewall processes the associated rules before any of the NAT rules, network rules, or application rules.

-You can choose to just log an alert when a rule is triggered, or you can choose alert and deny mode.
+When a rule triggers, you can choose to just log an alert, or you can choose alert and deny mode.

 Logs